Employment Discrimination Law

 The majority of these forms of prejudice are illegal under federal and state labor legislation.
 However, some of them are only covered under state statutes in Oregon, such as bigotry based on sexual identity, marital status, or status as a survivor of domestic abuse.
 Furthermore, the state of Oregon occasionally extends additional protection against workplace discrimination.
 Although federal law forbids discrimination against people over the age of 40, Oregon prohibits discrimination against people under 18.
 Furthermore, federal anti-discrimination regulations generally refer to companies with a certain minimum number of workers (ranging from 4 to 20 based on the law), while Oregon’s state anti-discrimination laws apply to any company with one or more employees.

 Both the federal government and the state of Oregon provide department structures in place that assist in the enforcement of federal and state anti-discrimination legislation.
 The Equal Work Opportunity Commission of the federal government and the Civil Rights Division of the Bureau of Labor and Industries of Oregon also hear and prosecute cases of employment discrimination.
 It is important to have experienced counsel to guide you on the correct steps when investigating or fighting against a workplace discrimination lawsuit inside these departments – or in court.
-In a workplace discrimination case, our lawyers have both the expertise and the commitment to support you defend your interests.
+In a workplace discrimination case, our lawyers have both the expertise and the commitment to support or defend your interests.

-Discrimination Lawyer, Portland Oregon
+Discrimination Lawyers in Portland Oregon

 Meyer Stephenson Employment Law represents employees in discrimination throughout the state.
 Our attorneys may be able to assist you with employment discrimination claims in Oregon, including the following: